 The Mycarematters Board of Advisers have between them a wide range of expertise in health and social care, commerce, tech design and management.

-I am proud to have been included in the 2014 list of HSJ Innovators and Nesta/Observer Top 50 Radicals, to have won a FastGrowth Award with UnLtd/The Coutts Foundation to further develop Care Charts UK, to have had the support of Bethnal Green Ventures to create Mycarematters, and to have been selected as one of 15 finalists in the EIB European Social Innovation Tournament.
+Zoe was included in the 2014 list of HSJ Innovators and Nesta/Observer Top 50 Radicals, won a FastGrowth Award with UnLtd/The Coutts Foundation to further develop Care Charts UK, gained the support of Bethnal Green Ventures to create Mycarematters, and was twice selected as one of 15 finalists in the EIB European Social Innovation Tournament.

 Mycarematters is a finalist in the Essex Challenge Dementia 2018, won the Outstanding Product category in the 2017 National Dementia Care Awards and was a finalist in the Helix Imperial Design competition 2016.

 Already have an account?
 Click here